run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/configuration/server-configuration-app-android-ios.md

 ### Android app installation

-1. Go to Google Play (Play Store) to download the Citsmart SM Mobile application;
+1. Go to Google Play (Play Store) to download the Citsmart Experience Mobile application;

-2. Search for CITSMmart SM and after the search, select the application;
+2. Search for CITSMmart Experience and after the search, select the application;

 3. Press the “Install” button to download the application.